Fredrik Ljungström: Air preheaters

 Ljungström regenerative heat exchanger (circa 1930).

 Ljungström steam turbine locomotive with air preheater (circa 1925) (Swedish National Museum of Science and Technology).

 Fredrik Lindström also invented an efficient air preheater, which even in a modern utility boiler provides up to 20 percent of the total heat transfer in the boiler process, but only represents 2 percent of the investment.
 One of Fredrik Ljungströms first patents was a heat exchanger radiator acquired in 1896.
 Several years later, the Ljungström air preheater innovation was a result of the factory in Lidingö, with patent achieved in 1930, although an anecdote traces the inception to an air conditioning concern during a visit in the smoky premises of the Royal Swedish Opera in Stockholm in 1919.

 The factory and workshop activities and laboratories in Lidingö would remain throughout the 1920s, with some 70 personnel.
 In the 1930s, it was used a film studio, and was finally demolished in the 1970s to give space for new industry premises.

 ASEA acquired a majority of the company in 1916, and Erik Sundblad was designated CEO.
 Royalties were ceased in 1944.

 In 1995, it was estimated that the Ljungström air preheater had sold tens of thousands of units for in total some 20 billion dollars.

 Shale oil extraction

 During the resource scarcity of World War II, Fredrik Ljungström's innovative technology for shale oil extraction underground gasification by electrical energy, called the Ljungström method, provided a significant strategical impact for the Royal Swedish Navy and Air Force.
 Fredrik Ljungström obtained his last patent in this industry in 1954.
-The Ljungström fields outside Örebro, with a war production of about 70,000 m^{3}, were inactived after the war but with a possibility of reactivation in case of renewed need of domestic oil source.
+The Ljungström fields outside Örebro, with a war production of about 70,000 m^{3}, were inactivated after the war but with a possibility of reactivation in case of renewed need of domestic oil source.
 While the project was initially supported by Vattenfall, eventually Svenska Skifferolje AB (SSAB) was employed with maintaining the Ljungström fields, which remained in active production until 1966.